Chasewhip8/Seagull/README.md

 # Seagull Socks JIT Markets
-Seasgull JIT markets provide a composable layer for users, and protocols, to leverage auctions on SPL tokens.
+Seagull JIT markets provide a composable layer for users, and protocols, to leverage auctions on SPL tokens.
 This readme will summarize a high level overview of how the markets function, why users should use them, and lastly why you might consider leveraging them for your protocols.

 # The Concept
 Users can place orders with a set number of parameters as follows: